AmmarCodesStuff/username-checker/README.md

 }
 ```

-This makes it possible to add new platforms without rewriting the entire application.
+This architecture makes it possible to add new platforms without rewriting the entire application.

 Each platform should: